Insight-deviler/GPA-Calculator/README.md

 This policy may subjected to change**.

 # Feedback

+Non identifiable data is only collected when the user reports error or crashes that occur in the app

 You can give feedback or request me to delete these data through this email:

 insightagri10@gmail.com